Possible Bearish Inside Day Candle Pattern Detected for Medtronic Plc (NYSE:MDT) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Medtronic Plc (NYSE:MDT)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Medtronic Plc (NYSE:MDT) based on the price action in the company's shares.
-Yesterday's price range of $94.64 and $96.75 is within the prior day's high and low of the day.
+Today's price range of $99.63 and $100.48 is within yesterday's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Medtronic Plc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Medtronic, PLC develops therapeutic and diagnostic medical products.
 The Company's principal products include those for bradycardia pacing, tachyarrhythmia management, atrial fibrillation management, heart failure management, heart valve replacement, malignant and non-malignant pain, and movement disorders.
 Medtronic's products are sold worldwide.